 Request Access to an External Institution

-If you would like access resources at an external institution's website but are not currently able to do so, contact the 24/7 Help Desk with your request.
+If you would like access resources at an external institution's website but are not currently able to do so, contact the 24/7 IT Help Desk with your request.

 Letting the Help Desk know about locations you would like to access is critical to getting the most out of Shibboleth and the University's membership in the InCommon Federation.